chester-lang/chester2025draft/docs/src/dev/parser-migration.md

-# Parser Migration Status
+# Chester Parser Architecture and Migration Status

 ## Overview

-Chester is currently undergoing a parser migration from the original `reader` implementation to a new `readerv2`.
-This document tracks the status of this migration and outlines the goals and progress.
+Chester is migrating from the original `reader` implementation to a new `readerv2`.
+This document covers both the migration status and the key design decisions in our parser architecture.

-## Design Evolution
+## Syntax Design Principles

-### Uniform Symbol Treatment
+### 1. Uniform Symbol Treatment
 - All identifiers and operators are treated uniformly in parsing
-- NO special cases for keywords like "case", "if", "then", "else" - they are just identifiers
+- No special cases for keywords like "if", "then", "else" - they are just identifiers
 - Parser doesn't distinguish between keywords and regular identifiers
 - Semantic meaning determined in later passes
 - Examples: